vipulnaik/diet-exercise-health/notes/2023-08-23-wisdom-tooth-removal-right-side.md

 This is one respect where things weren't clearly better than last
 time: though the outdoor trips last time were fatiguing, the temperature not being too high last time was a blessing.

+## Overall retrospective

+### Trajectory of pain

+The pain came and went for the first few days.
+It didn't go down monotonically day after day; there were some days with a bit more pain than the previous day.
+The pain in the area had gone down to not being noticeable by around 2023-09-01 (nine days after the operation).

+### Not using the antibiotic seems to have worked well; there were no digestive issues

+I had no digestive issues.
+It looks like not using the antibiotic worked well (I did still take a few doses of the pain medication, though it was less than before, but based on my understanding the antibiotic was the likely culprit).

+I had the subjective sense of slightly more inflammation in the area than last time, and this could be chance, or a result of not using the antibiotic, or a result of not using painkillers that masked some of the pain.
+Regardless, I was still very much net positive.

+### The effect of taking less pain medication is less clear, but I feel it led to slightly better decisionmaking

+This is very much conjectural and could be false: I think that by taking fewer doses of pain medication, I experienced my pain and fatigue more clearly.
+This in turn may have led me to more accurately assessing how much effort I could put in, leading me to not overstretch myself, which ultimately helped my recovery.

+However, it's also the case that I set clearer and more relaxed plans for my recovery trajectory, and these plans might have helped too.

+### Learning from the left side experience was helpful in several ways

+The biggest help was the day of the operation: when I got back, I didn't make trips to Walgreens, which means I could be at home resting.
+This subjectively helped a lot with recovery.

+Other little things included:

+* By returning home earlier, I was able to do my first gauze change earlier, which matters a lot.

+* I had internalized the maxim to drool, not spit or rinse, which helped during the first few gauze changes.

+* I retired the use of gauze pads earlier, based on the learning from last time and reading after that.
+This led to less pain and easier recovery.

+* I had my first liquid food meal a little earlier, which helped with my energy recovery.

+* Rather than staying up late and having a second meal, I was able to sleep earlier.
+Last time, I stayed up late partly because of being more amped up after the outdoor trip, and partly because I was afraid of injury if I slept with improper posture.
+However, this time I paid more importance to sleeping sooner and getting rest, and it worked well.

+* By stocking up on rice and vegan yogurt, I had more variety than just potatoes + cool liquid foods.
+This allowed me to get to a normal-ish diet sooner, while also still postponing stuff like tortillas, carrots, and outside food.

+* I set clearer plans for when to phase various things in; these were less ambitious than before but still reasonable given my goals.